The real estate investing business can be a time-consuming endeavor.

 REIPro offers a free 14-day trial period for which you will have to provide them with your credit card information.

-After this period, there are 3 pricing plans for which you can choose a monthly, quarterly or yearly payment plan.
+After this period, there are three pricing plans for which you can choose a monthly, quarterly, or yearly payment plan.

 The “Standard Plan” for a single user costs $97, the “Standard Plus” plan for up to five users costs $129, and the “Team Plan” for up to ten users costs $197 per month.

-Here is an overview of the advanced features in relation to the different pricing plans:
+Here is an overview of the advanced features with the different pricing plans: